Alyahya-A/storefront/storefront/api/README.md

 SaltRounds=10
 ```

+#### Server Env Variables:

+We need to configuring environment properties in our AWS Elastic Beanstalk environment.
+So, we added all previous env variables to CircleCi env configuration to automate it with our pipeline (see more about [pipeline](../../docs/pipeline.md)).

+All env variables should be configured inside the `CircleCi` or in `.ebextensions/options.json`

+1. _**(Recommended)**_ You can configure env variables in the `CircleCi`, and add the variables in [deploy.sh](bin/deploy.sh) to set the env variables from `CircleCi` to `eb` during the deploy phase at our [pipeline](../../docs/pipeline.md)
+2. Or you can configure env variables in [.ebextensions/options.json](./.ebextensions/options.json).
+And to push the variables to `eb` you must run `deploy-env` locally.

-> Plase note that file [options.json](./.ebextensions/options.json) is used for convenience of local development and _testing purposes_.
+   > Plase note that file [.ebextensions/options.json](./.ebextensions/options.json) is used for convenience of local development and _testing purposes_.

+&nbsp;

 > DO NOT STORE YOUR CREDENTIALS INTO GIT